 Timber rattlesnakes are protected in 14 out of 99 counties.
 However, they can be killed within 50 yards of an occupied residence.
-All other snakes are protected, and cannot be caught or killed without a scientific collector’s permit.
+All other snakes cannot be caught or killed without a scientific collector’s permit.

-There are forty snake species in Kansas, of which six are venomous.
+There are 40 snake species in Kansas, of which 6 are venomous.
 In Kansas, snakes are protected by state law.
-You have to obtain a collecting permit to catch and keep one, e.g., at a prairie rattlesnake roundup.
+You have to obtain a collecting permit to catch and keep one, e.g. at a prairie rattlesnake roundup.

-Aside from that, a regular hunting license is needed to hunt for reptiles, snakes included.
+A regular hunting license is needed to hunt for reptiles, snakes included.
 Open season is all year round.
-Five may be taken or killed at a time.
+5 snakes may be taken or killed at a time.

 It’s illegal to harm or possess the copperbelly water snake in Kentucky.
 Aside from that species, snakes are unprotected.
-No native species are listed under the ESA, either.
+No native species are listed under the ESA.

 Louisiana has relaxed laws when it comes to killing snakes.
 There aren’t any protected species, even under the ESA.

-All you need to kill any snake you like is a basic fishing license.
-This lets you collect, possess and kill any native amphibians and reptiles that you want.
-The only exception is that you can’t remove or kill any animals that are nesting.
+To kill any snake, you just need a basic fishing license.
+This lets you collect, possess, and kill any native amphibians and reptiles that you want.
+The only exception is that you can’t remove or kill animals that are nesting.

-There are nine snake species in Maine.
+There are 9 snake species in Maine.
 Unfortunately, there are no snakes protected by the ESA.
 The northern black racer is listed as endangered by the state of Maine.